It's like having a pharmacist for a best friend

 This combination product contains two medications: fluticasone and azelastine.
 Together, they are used to treat the nasal and eye symptoms of moderate-to-severe seasonal allergies for adults and children more than 12 years of age.
 This product is used when treatment with either antihistamines or nasal corticosteroids alone have not worked well enough to control the allergy symptoms.

 Fluticasone is a corticosteroid.
-It reduces the body’s response to the allergy triggers.
+It reduces the body's response to the allergy triggers.
 Azelastine is an antihistamine.
 It works by blocking the effect of the chemicals produced in the body in response to an allergy trigger.
-For most people, relief of allergy symptoms occurs within 30-45 minutes after administration, however fluticasone–azelastine needs to be used regularly to get the best results.
+For most people, relief of allergy symptoms occurs within 30 to 45 minutes after administration, however fluticasone-azelastine needs to be used regularly to get the best results.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.